 Ingredients for the cheesecake batter:

-• 1 kg semi-skimmed or full-fat curd cheese, ground three times
+- 1 kg semi-skimmed or full-fat curd cheese, finely ground

 All ingredients should be at room temperature.

-Put egg yolks, caster sugar and vanillin sugar in the mixing bowl.
+Place the egg yolks, caster sugar, and vanillin sugar in a mixing bowl.
 Beat until light and fluffy.
-Add the curd cheese, whilst constantly mixing.
+Gradually add the curd cheese, mixing continuously.
 Add the custard powder and mix to combine.
-Pour in the oil and milk to the cheesecake batter, mix.
-At the end, add in the milk powder and mix to avoid any milk powder lumps in the cheesecake batter (the resulting cheesecake batter will have a thin consistency).
+Pour in the oil and milk and mix again.
+Finally, add the milk powder and mix well to avoid any lumps (the batter will be quite thin).
+In a separate bowl, beat the egg whites until stiff peaks form.
+Gently fold the egg whites into the cheesecake batter using a spatula.

-Place the cheesecake batter onto the biscuits that are arranged in the baking pan.
-Bake at 180ºC for about 60 minutes in a water bath**.
-The top of the cheesecake will be brown, the cheesecake will grow about 2 cm, and during cooling it will fall evenly to its original height.
-After baking, cool in an open oven for about 30 minutes, then remove the water bath and put in the oven again, to cool.
+Pour the cheesecake mixture over the biscuits arranged in the prepared tin.
+Bake at 180°C for about 60 minutes in a water bath**.
+The top of the cheesecake will brown and rise by about 2 cm; as it cools, it will settle evenly back to its original height.

-It can be stored in the fridge, but it is not necessary.
+It can be stored in the fridge, although this is not necessary.
+Before serving, dust with icing sugar.

-** The cheesecake is baked in a water bath: set wrapped pan in a large roasting pan or a larger baking pan and pour boiling water into roasting pan, about halfway up the sides of cheesecake pan.
-A water bath, also known as a bain marie, is the secret to cheesecake perfection – the baked cheesecake is beautiful, creamy and with no cracks.
+**To bake in a water bath: Wrap the tin in foil and place it in a large roasting tin.
+Pour boiling water into the roasting tin until it reaches about halfway up the sides of the cheesecake tin.
+A water bath, also known as a bain-marie, helps ensure a smooth, creamy cheesecake with no cracks.

 Enjoy!